 Samantha manages the PJ Library program for the Toronto area, including both PJ Library (ages 6 months – 8 years) and more recently PJ Our Way (ages 9-11)!
 She works closely with our community partners, building relationships with synagogues, supplementary schools and JCC’s in the GTA to bring more fantastic PJ Library programs to our community.
 Samantha also manages our Neighbourhood Connectors initiative as well as our amazing PJ Plus weekly parent/grandparent and tot classes - two programs that help Jewish families meet one another in their neighbourhoods.
 She is constantly working hard to develop new programs to grow PJ Library’s offerings and impact on young Jewish families and can’t wait to see what the future has in store for PJ!

-Maya joins us as the Director of the Centre for Jewish Identity.
-She oversees the Centre’s work with young families, teens, university aged students, and emerging adults.
-Maya is excited to be working with the team to develop and implement innovative new programs as well as a relationship building strategy to support the Centre’s mission to bring Jewish experiences to you!
+Our Director of Jewish Engagement oversees our work with young families, teens, university aged students, and emerging adults.
+Our Director works with the team to develop and implement innovative new programs as well as a relationship building strategy to support the Centre’s mission to bring Jewish experiences to you!

 Nitza is part of our amazing PJ Library team!
 She manages the almost 9,000 and counting PJ Library subscriptions and assists with the administration of the PJ Plus Parent-Tot program.
 She works very closely with the PJ Library team to ensure all PJ programs are running smoothly

 Tamar works collaboratively with the entire CJE team to identify and develop marketing/communication strategies to increase engagement and enrollment across multiple initiatives, programs and events.
 She is also responsible for curating unique content that showcases the CJE's unique and important work.